cjdelisle/goposit/readme.md

 # GoPosit

+Status: unmaintained - msg me cjd on mastodon.social if you want to take over

 Posit Math library in golang

 **Caution**: This is not very well tested yet, use at your own risk